-School staff have no investigative role where child protection is concerned; this is a matter for Children's Social Care and the police.
-However, school's do have a responsibility to provide a safe environment in which children can learn and all staff, including volunteers, have a responsibility to act to safeguard and promote children's welfare.
+Learning Centre staff have no investigative role where child protection is concerned; this is a matter for children's social care and the police.
+However, the Learning Centre does have a responsibility to provide a safe environment in which children can learn and all staff, including volunteers, have a responsibility to act to safeguard and promote children's welfare.